Ruder Finn

 Ruder Finn is a public relations firm founded in New York City in 1948 by David Finn and Bill Ruder.
 The privately held agency is headquartered in the United States and has worked with clients in industries such as technology, healthcare, brand experience, corporate reputation, workplace, and has advised both corporate and government organizations.

-The firm has been associated with high-profile campaigns in entertainment and public health, as well as political accounts.
 Since 2011, the company has been led by CEO Kathy Bloomgarden, who is David Finn's daughter.

 History

-Origins: 1948–1990s
+Origins: 1948–2000s

 Ruder Finn was established in 1948 in New York by David Finn and Bill Ruder.

 The firm's first client was country singer Perry Como.
 Its success at promoting Como attracted more clients in show business, including Dinah Shore and Jack Lemmon.
 Ruder Finn eventually expanded to represent consumer product companies and government agencies.

 During the 1960s, Ruder Finn provided public relations support for the U.S. government's efforts related to the Partial Nuclear Test Ban Treat signed under President Kennedy.

 David Finn advised on the curation of the PepsiCo Donald M. Kendall Sculpture Gardens, helping assemble a collection of twentieth-century outdoor artworks.
 His involvement reflected a long-standing commitment to expanding public access to modern art.

 In 1979, David Finn and Bill Ruder were hired to handle the promotion of the new Pritzker Prize, founded by the owners of Hyatt Hotels, Jay and Cindy Pritzker.

+In 1981, Ruder Finn merged with Harse-Rotman & Druck, that had previously acquired Barnet & Reef Associates, in an operation that was at the time the largest merger of two public relations firms.

 In 1985 Ruder Finn executed the "Glad Bag-A-Thon," the nation's largest organized clean-up and recycling initiative, in partnership with Glad Bags and Keep America Beautiful.

 During this time, Ruder Finn advised Philip Morris (now Altria), on public relations strategies related to growing health concerns about smoking.
 Ruder Finn recommended adopting public information policies that acknowledge health risks, such as including warnings on advertisements and deferring to medical authorities on scientific findings.